northeastern-rc/rc-public-documentation/docs/source/09_classroom/01_class_use.md

 **Is there any training on Discovery for my class?**

 Yes, we currently provide online training for your class on using Discovery.
 In the past, we have also given in-person presentations during a class period on the Boston campus.
 We hope to provide in-person training again in 2021.
 We can customize the training to focus on the resources you will be using with them for the class.
-Email us at <mailto:rchelp@northeastern.edu> and provide us with some details about your class and what training you would like us to provide.
+Email us at <rchelp@northeastern.edu> and provide us with some details about your class and what training you would like us to provide.

 **Do my students have to learn Linux to work with Discovery?**